Gently spiced Mexican frozen hot chocolate made slushy-style in the blender is the iced version of your favorite wintertime drink.

-It doesn’t have to be the middle of winter to enjoy hot chocolate; this frozen version features all the rich and chocolatey flavors of the original, but in a frostier form.
+It doesn’t have to be the middle of winter to enjoy hot chocolate; this paleo and vegan frozen version features all the rich and chocolatey flavors of the original, but in a frostier form.

 If you’ve never had one, a frozen hot chocolate it as it name suggests is simply a rich hot chocolate served icy cold and slushy-style, like a chocolate frappe or an iced blended drink minus the coffee.
 It’s not quite as rich as a milkshake but is a tad more indulgent than a smoothie or chocolate milk, and is really quite refreshing on a hot day.